kcp-dev/kcp/docs/syncer.md

     kubectl cluster-info --context kind-kind
     ```

+{{% alert title="Note" color="primary" %}}
-    **Note** that this step sets current context to the new kind cluster.
+This step sets current context to the new kind cluster.
 Make sure to use a KCP kubeconfig for the next steps unless told otherwise.
+{{% /alert %}}

 1. Create an organisation and immediately enter it: